-The Sony WF-XB700 are fair for neutral sound.
+The Sony WF-XB700 are okay for neutral sound.
 They're designed to pack an extra punch in the bass range, which fans of bass-heavy genres like EDM and hip-hop may prefer.
-Their mid-range is well-balanced, so vocals and lead instruments should sound clear and present.
-However, there's an underemphasis in the mid and high-treble that can make sibilants sound a bit dull and lifeless.
-Unfortunately, they don't have sound customization features.
-That being said, these headphones deliver consistent performance and should be suitable for a wide variety of genres and content.
+Their mid-range is well-balanced, so vocals and lead instruments should sound present and clear.
+However, mid and high-treble ranges are underemphasized, so sibilants sound a bit dull and lifeless.
+Unfortunately, they don't have an app or any features that allow you to customize how they sound, and like most in-ear headphones, they have bad passive soundstage.
+That said, they have very consistent bass and treble delivery and should be suitable for a wide variety of content and genres.

 The Sony WF-XB700 are good for commuting and traveling.
-They have a very portable design, and their over 10-hour battery life plus an additional charge in their charging case may be enough for most commutes and plane trips.
-Once you get a good seal, these headphones can be very comfortable.
-On the downside, they don't have an ANC feature, so they don't do a great job blocking out the low thumps and rumbles of plane engines or buses.
+They have a very portable design and a passable continuous battery life of roughly 10 hours.
+There's also a case that holds one extra charge, which is useful on long trips.
+They're decently comfortable and stable if you can get a good seal, but that can be tricky.
+They don't have an ANC feature, unfortunately, so they don't do a good job of blocking out low-frequency noise like bus or plane engines.

 The Sony WF-XB700 are good for sports and fitness.
 While they're a little bulky, they're still very lightweight.
 Once you get a good seal, these headphones can be comfortable and stable in your ear.
 They're also very portable, and you can easily fit them in your pocket or your bag.
-On the downside, their control scheme isn't the easiest to use during your workout.
+Unfortunately, their control scheme isn't the easiest to use during your workout.

 The Sony WF-XB700 aren't recommended for wireless gaming.
 They aren't compatible with either Xbox or PS4.
 While they can connect to Bluetooth-enabled PCs, because of their high latency, they aren't ideal for gaming.